 Barbara A. Mikulski (both D-MD) today announced the Community Volunteer Fire Company in Cecil County has been awarded $183,758 in federal funding through the U.S. Department of Homeland Security's Assistance to Firefighters Grant Program (AFGP).
 Senator Mikulski is on the Homeland Security Appropriations Subcommittee that funds the AFGP and fights each year to increase its federal funding.

 “First responders are our true heroes – protecting our homes, our businesses and our communities.
 I'm grateful for the sacrifices they make every day,” said Senator Mikulski.
 “The federal government has a responsibility to protect our protectors, providing them with the tools they need to do their job safer and smarter.
 That's why I will continue to fight to provide the federal support they need to get the equipment, training and resources they deserve.”

 AFGP grants fund firefighting equipment, personal protection equipment, training, firefighting vehicles, firefighter/first responder safety projects, and staffing recruitment and retention.
-Since 2001, Maryland fire departments and fire service organizations have received approximately $55 million through the AFGP.
+Since 2001, Maryland fire departments and fire service organizations have received more than $44 million through the AFGP.

 The Community Volunteer Fire Company of Perryville will use its $183,758 to purchase 30 complete sets of turn out gear, 24 Self Contained Breathing Apparatus units and 10 Automatic External Defibrillators.
 For more information, call Phil Schaub at 410-642-1031.